 From whales to seabirds to brown bears, the rich biodiversity astounds even the most seasoned of travelers.
 The sea is brimming with marine life.
 Steller sea lions and walrus colonies dot the Chukotka coast, while puffins, fulmars and cormorants take flight and circle overhead, in search of their next meal.
+It’s not a stretch to call this one of the best birding sites in Russia.
 Lucky visitors to the region even catch glimpses of brown bears, but this is a rare occurrence.

 Living as hunters and fishermen, the Ainu people have called the Kamchatka Peninsula, Kuril Islands and Sakhalin Island home for more than eight centuries.
 Elaborate tattoos, including on the face and lips, are traditionally an important rite of passage for Ainu women.
-The Ainu are also lovers of music and have developed their own instruments, such as the tonkori, a five-stringed example which resembles a guitar.
+The Ainu are also lovers of music and have developed their own instruments, such as the tonkori, a five-stringed distant cousin of the guitar.